Larsende/Agility2020-AS3/class1/module1/module02.rst

 **Exercise 1 - AS3 declaration**

 #.
 Expand the AS3 collections folder that we imported by clicking on it.
 #.
+We first need to perform an authenticated login to the BIG-IP.
+For security enhancement, we will not be using a basic username and password.
+Instead, we can make HTTP/HTTPS requests to the BIG-IP API by sending requests to the BIG-IP and including a valid BIG-IP authentication token in the 'X-F5-Auth-Token' header.
+#.
+Click and examine the 'BIG-IP Authenticate' file.
+Click 'send' and ensure a 200 OK response.

+#.
+Now that we have setup token authentication, we can continue working with our BIG-IP.

-First, we will send a GET request to our BIG-IP to see information about the AS3 RPM.
+#.
+We will send a GET request to our BIG-IP to see information about the AS3 RPM.
 #.
 Locate the 'AS3 Info' request and double click.
 Notice that we are sending a GET request to an API endpoint with an empty body.
 Click the blue **send** button and ensure you get a 200 OK response.

 #.
 Locate the 'HTTP Application' request in the same folder.
 Notice that we are sending a POST request to an API endpoint.
 To examine the body of our request, click the body tab.